 Hollyburn Peak is a 6km trail with marked areas to Hollyburn Peak.
 Or, you can take the Black Mountain Plateau or Bowen Lookout, both of which pass through the downhill skiing area and require a Backcountry Access Corridor tag.

 Cypress Mountain Nordic Area

-Choose from about 11 km (6.8 mi) self-guided trails at Cypress Mountain Nordic Area.
-This nordic area is located in Cypress Provincial Park and snowshoe rentals are available.
+Choose from about 11 km (6.8 mi) of self-guided trails at Cypress Mountain Nordic Area.
+This nordic area is located in Cypress Provincial Park, and snowshoe rentals are available.